3 things that you can do right now

 In this section we focus on:

-• systematically evaluating practice
+- systematically evaluating practice

-• understanding strengths and weaknesses and actively seeking opportunities to keep learning
+- understanding strengths and weaknesses and actively seeking opportunities to keep learning

-• reflecting on experiences and looking for deeper insights
+- reflecting on experiences and looking for deeper insights

-Mentoring is a collaborative process.
+Mentoring is a collaborative process which is developmental, and not judgemental.
 As the saying goes, ‘it takes two to tango’.
 As mentors, we tend to focus on the progress of our mentee and reflect on the areas where they need to improve in order to meet expectations.
 It is equally important to ensure we reflect on the job we are doing as mentors.
 There are multiple benefits to doing this.
 The first is that we are modelling to our mentees the positive attitudes and professional habits that the best teachers possess.
 We are systematically assessing our own performance on a regular basis as teachers and it is important that we do the same as mentors.
 If you can model this to your mentee, it will make it far easier to encourage them to do the same with their own practice.
-Acknowledging that you have strengths and weaknesses is incredibly powerful for a fresh-faced trainee or early career teacher who thinks that they cannot make a mistake or that they need to be the finished article on their first placement.
+Acknowledging that you have strengths and areas for development is incredibly powerful for a fresh-faced trainee or early career teacher who thinks that they cannot make a mistake or that they need to be the finished article on their first placement.
 A mentee will be using you as their example of what a teacher does, how they act or reflect etc. Ensuring that you demonstrate positive professional habits will allow your mentee to gain these too.

 Teacher Professional Learning and Development